Pangeamt/sequence_transfer/README.md

 The "Magic" transfer is still in BETA and have to be tested.
 Nevertheless, because of his architecture we think that it should be quite strong very soon.

 ### The magic transfer architecture
-The Magic transfer is based on a supervised renormalization of both text, source and tokenized.
+The Magic transfer is based on a supervised renormalization of both texts, source and tokenized.
 Supervised means that each renormalization function return a transfer function that track the changes they made.

 After the renormalization process, both texts tend to be very similar so we use what git use to detect changes in code: the LCS algorithm and detect the most longest common subsequence of these two texts and convert that result to another transfer function.

 Then it is mathematics:
 - if f1, f2, .., fn are the transfer functions for the normalization of the source
 - if g1, g2, .., gn are  the transfer functions for the renormalization of the tokenized text
-- if h is the LSC transfer
+- if h is the LCS transfer
 - Then MagicTransfer = Compose(Compose(f1, f2, ...fn), h , Inverse(Compose(g1, g2, ..., gn)))

 At this moment, the MagicTransfer function use only 4 normalizers but we will add more in a near future.

 Note for developers: The transfer functions are not letter to letter functions but slice to slice functions.
-Just observe in the debug table that the slice [3:4] is transferred to the slice [3:7].
+Just observe, in the debug table, that the slice [3:4] is transferred to the slice [3:7].
 Slices are sequences and "sequence" is the term used in the source code of the library.
-My preferred notation for a slice or a sequence is [n p[ reflecting the antisymmetry between the status of both numbers. [n n[ start with n, but ends before n.
-It is empty, but positioned!.
+My preferred notation for a slice or a sequence is [n p[ reflecting the antisymmetry between the status of both numbers. [n n[ starts with n, but ends before n.
+It is empty, but positioned!

 ## Installation